-Reuben Son is an NYC-based software developer and musician.
+Reuben Son (b.
+1986) is a software developer and sound artist based in NYC.

 Private Chronology was a micro-label operating between 2009 and 2015, with 10 editions published in cassette, vinyl, and digital formats.

 Still Sleeping is the final release on Private Chronology, and consists of electronic music made with a Eurorack modular synthesizer.
-Although much of the sound design was executed using traditional analogue techniques, the music itself was generated digitally using simple algorithms programmed on the QCVG.Visit the Private Chronology Archive
+Although much of the sound design was executed using traditional analogue techniques, control signals were generated digitally using simple algorithms programmed on the QCVG.Visit the Private Chronology Archive